9 Best Beaches in Lahaina and West Maui (maps and details!)

 4. Pohaku Park

-This is a small, pretty beach that isn’t necessarily worth the drive but if you’re staying nearby, it’s a great place to spend time.
-It’s a laid-back spot to enjoy the sand and take a quick dip, but be aware that it does get runoff so it’s best to avoid this area after it rains.
-Bring some chairs and sit back and relax here during whale season and watch them breaching offshore.
+It’s a laid-back spot to enjoy the sand and take a quick dip, but be aware that it does get runoff, so it’s best to avoid this area after it rains.
+Bring some chairs, sit back, and relax here during whale season, and watch them breaching offshore.

 Distance from Lahaina: 6.5 miles